Steaming down from Birmingham one cold December day

 many images of mother

-mashed like praties to me
+mashed like praties for me

-I'll have to go way rogue
+I'll have to go rogue

-to get some kind of clarity
+to get me any clarity

 choo-choo train and deity